 In the spring of 2012, about nine years after Melissa Owen and her husband purchased 640 acres of remote Arizona desert that they hoped to turn into a wildlife refuge, a representative from the energy giant Kinder Morgan knocked on their front door.
-The man said his company planned to
+The man said his company planned to build a natural gas pipeline through her property and hoped to get the Owens’ consent.

 They didn’t give it, and the Kinder Morgan visit set off what Owen calls some of the most trying years of her life.
 Petitions to the pipeline company, local county officials, the U.S. government, and a variety of environmental groups failed to stop the pipeline from earning the necessary permits and gaining access to Owen’s land.